Furnace Troubleshooting & RepairMarch 07, 2019

 Cleaning the debris which builds up the filter will help the airflow.
 When the air filter is clogged, the air handler has to run harder to compensate for blockage of airflow.
 In addition to increasing the utility bill, the reduced airflow through the heating and cooling system may result in overheating the heat exchanger and shutting off too quickly.
 Modern and efficient furnaces are not more enduring to the issue.
 Probably, other air conditioners are going to keep functioning, but they will run with less efficiency and heat.

-If the furnace is not running, one of the immediate things you have to do is check the safety switch.
+If the furnace is not running, one of the immediate things you have to do is to control the safety switch.
 A furnace door safety switch avoids the fan and burner from coming on while the access panel is removed.

-Furnaces own a safety switch which pops out when the door is removed.
+Furnace owns safety switch which pops-out when the furnace’s door is lifted.
 The door has to be in place for the switch to be activated and for the furnace to run.